Birmingham Funeral Home Negligence Lawyers | Belt, Bruner & Barnett P.C.

 google review logo

-Steps to Take in Funeral Negligence Cases
+Steps to Take in Birmingham Funeral Home Negligence Cases

 First, prepare the names of all family members who may be interested in pursuing a case.
-Remember, not all parties are permitted to file a lawsuit, but it is advisable that you collect the names of all immediate family members present at the time of the service.
+Remember, not all parties are permitted to file a funeral home lawsuit, but it is advisable that you collect the names of all immediate family members present at the time of the service.

 Second, make absolutely no statement to any insurance company.
-Often times these statements can be harmful to your claim.
-Even if the funeral home is offering a settlement, speak with an attorney.
+Often times these statements can be harmful to your funeral home negligence claim.
+Even if the funeral home is offering a settlement, speak with a funeral home negligence attorney.
 If you decide to settle, make sure it is a reasonable offer.
 Insurance companies will often short-change or low ball you with their offers.

-Third, speak with a funeral home negligence lawyer regarding your case.
+Third, speak with a funeral home negligence lawyer in Birmingham, AL regarding your case.
 Belt, Bruner, & Barnett P.C. offers free consultations in all cases without charge to you.
 If we decide to accept your case, it will be done on a contingency fee basis.
 Our no win no fee guarantee assures you that unless we are successful you will owe absolutely nothing in fees.

 Case Results